khakhalin/notes/keywords/echo.md

 # Papers

-For echo-state-like networks in actual brains, see: [[synfire]] chains.
+For all echo-like networks in actual brains, see: [[synfire]] chains.

 * [[Jaeger2004harness]] - first description of echo-state
 * [[Lukosevicius2012echo]] - practical advice